Mineralogy Certification Course

 Lazurite | Na6Ca2Al6Si6O24S2 |

 Do you know that gemstones like lapis lazuli, a combination of lazurite, sodalite, and haüyne, are classified as feldspathoids?
-The formula of lazurite explains how it is formed in an environment rich in sulfur and deficient in oxygen, so the association with pyrite (FeS2) becomes clear.
-Moreover, feldspathoids cannot coexist with quartz.
-This makes another mineral association, lazurite-calcite (CaCO3), possible.
+Lazurite's formula indicates it forms in an environment rich in sulfur but deficient in oxygen, so the association with pyrite (FeS2) becomes clear.
+Moreover, since feldspathoids cannot coexist with quartz, this makes another mineral association, lazurite-calcite (CaCO3), possible.

 Scapolite Group

-We are including the scapolite group of framework silicates, as scapolite is widely used as a gemstone.
-However, similar to olivine (forsterite-fayalite series), scapolite is a solid solution series between marialite Na4[AlSi3O8]3Cl and meionite Ca4[Al2Si2O8]3CO3.
+Scapolite is widely used as a gemstone.
+However, similar to olivine (forsterite-fayalite series), scapolite is actually a solid solution series between marialite (Na4[AlSi3O8]3Cl) and meionite (Ca4[Al2Si2O8]3CO3).

 Zeolite Family

-Zeolites, versatile industrial minerals, are framework silicates with remarkably spacious crystal structures.
-These structures form large cavities or channels, which, due to their loose binding, exhibit a high ion exchange capacity.
+Versatile industrial minerals, zeolites are tectosilicates with remarkably spacious crystal structures.
+These structures form large cavities or channels, which, due to their loose bindings, have a high ion exchange capacity.
 These channels also house H2O molecules, adding to the unique properties of zeolites.

 Thanks to their crystal structures, both natural and synthetic zeolites serve as efficient ion exchangers.
 For instance, zeolites can effectively extract Ca2+ ions from water of high hardness by exchanging them with their own Na+ ions.
-This process is equally reversible.
-In modern times, exclusively synthetic zeolites are employed for water treatment.
+This process is also reversible.
+In modern times, synthetic zeolites are used for water treatment.

-Zeolites can incorporate foreign atoms or molecules up to a specific particle size, making them useful as molecular sieves.
+Zeolites can incorporate foreign atoms or molecules up to a specific particle size.
+This makes them useful as molecular sieves.
 They are often used for fractionated purification of gases or gas mixtures, particularly noble gases.
 One important application of zeolites is the efficient removal of fission products from nuclear waste.
-They are also used in detergent production, asphalt concrete, Portland cement, and solar thermal collectors.
+They are also used to produce detergents, asphalt concrete, Portland cement, and solar thermal collectors.
 Volcanic tuffs that contain zeolites are widely used in the building industry due to their favorable properties, such as high thermal insulation capacity.

 Significant Zeolite Species

 There are about 100 recognized species of zeolites.
-We are listing the most significant species according to Deer et al. (2013):
+The following table includes the most significant species, according to Deer et al. (2013):

 Analcime | Na[AlSi2O6]·H2O |